 The Division of Germany

-In 1949, the Federal Republic of Germany (West Germany) was established, aligning with the democratic and capitalist values of the Allied powers.
-Meanwhile, the German Democratic Republic (East Germany) was created in 1949 under the influence of the Soviet Union as a socialist state.
+The Federal Republic of Germany (West Germany) was established in 1949, matching the democratic and capitalist values of the Allied powers.
+At the same time, under a Soviet influence, the German Democratic Republic (East Germany) became a socialist state in 1949.

 The Construction of the Wall